wso2/kubernetes-pipeline/README.md

 # Helm Resources for WSO2 Kubernetes Pipeline
 > **Warning**
 >
->   This development has been suspended, and the CICD pipeline is deprecated.
+>   The CICD pipeline is deprecated.
 >

 WSO2 Kubernetes Pipeline provides tools and a preconfigured pipeline used for continuous integration and deployment.